boennecd/SimSurvNMarker/README.md

 #> [2,] 0.00 0.09
 ```

-Fit Cox model with only the observed markers (likely biased but gives us
+We then fit a Cox model with only the observed markers (likely biased
-an idea about whether we are using the correct model).
+but gives us an idea about whether we are using the correct model).

 ``` r
 local({